renke888518/learngit/readme.txt

-Get is version control system.
+Get is distributed version control system.
 Git is free software.